okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/shared-sso-android-ios/main/index.md

 ## Optional settings

 There are a few other settings that you can play with while testing shared SSO that involve the use of the `prompt` parameter.
-See [Parameter details](https://developer.okta.com/docs/reference/api/oidc/#parameter-details) for more information on using the `prompt` parameter.
+See [parameter details](https://developer.okta.com/docs/api/openapi/okta-oauth/oauth/tag/CustomAS/#tag/CustomAS/operation/authorizeCustomAS!in=query&path=prompt&t=request) for more information on using the `prompt` parameter.

 ### Always prompt the user regardless of session